valerie-mc/vulkan-rendering-engine/README.md

-# vulkan-rendering-engine
+# Vulkan Rendering Engine
-This reposity will be my work of learning Vulkan and developing my own rendering engine, with my later work likely involving rendering clouds.
+This repository will be my work of learning Vulkan and developing my own rendering engine, with my later work likely involving rendering clouds.